pavel-maltsev/IBM-Cloud-Pak-for-Data/Setup WKC demo environment/Business Terms/Business_terms_upload.md

 ![alt text](/Setup%20WKC%20demo%20environment/Business%20Terms/images/import_glossary-16.png)

-Drag-n-drop classifications sample csv file into the pop-up window and press Next
+Drag-n-drop classifications sample csv file into the pop-up window and press 'Next'

 ![alt text](/Setup%20WKC%20demo%20environment/Business%20Terms/images/import_glossary-17.png)

-Select 'Replace all values' on the next screen and press Next
+Select 'Replace all values' on the next screen and press 'Next'

 ![alt text](/Setup%20WKC%20demo%20environment/Business%20Terms/images/import_glossary-18.png)

 In a while you should see the Import Summary screen to confirm successful upload

 This potentially may not change the list of the classification if default sample data is the same as in the import file.

 You may avoid waiting import results by closing the pop-up window.

 ![alt text](/Setup%20WKC%20demo%20environment/Business%20Terms/images/import_glossary-29.png)